gggeek/db-3v4l/README.md

 ## Installation

-    touch docker/containers.override.env && cd docker && docker-compose build
+    cd docker && touch containers.env.local && docker-compose build

-*NB*: if the user-id and group-id of the account that you are using on the host computer are not 1000:1000, edit the file  docker/containers.override.env _before_ running the `build` command, and add in there correct values for the CONTAINER_USER_UID and CONTAINER_USER_GID environment variables.
+*NB*: if the user-id and group-id of the account that you are using on the host computer are not 1000:1000, edit the file  docker/containers.env.local _before_ running the `build` command, and add in there correct values for the CONTAINER_USER_UID and CONTAINER_USER_GID environment variables.
 More details in the file docker/containers.env.

 ## Usage